thiagola92/catch/README.md

     raise Exception("You will never catch me alive")
 ```

-If all that you want is print the exception/traceback, i would recommend you passing `logging.exception` as `call`.
+If all that you want is print the exception/traceback, i would recommend you passing `logging.exception` as callback.
 ```python
 import logging
 from la_catch import catch